 Students must have completed at least 16 credits at the College and no more than 64 to be considered for this major.
 Self-designed majors are generally created during the sophomore year.
 The major must be a minimum of 32 credits.
 Students must maintain a 3.0 grade point average in the major.
 Students completing an individualized major must also complete all of the general education requirements.

-In the first phase of the process, the student must engage in thorough research and discussion with faculty members and advisors to determine a clear direction for this major.
+The student must engage in thorough research and discussion with faculty members and advisors to determine a clear direction for this major.
 The student then develops her own statement describing the purpose of this major as it relates to her academic and career goals.
-The statement is submitted to the Undergraduate Dean for approval.

 Once this conceptual framework is approved, the student is able to work with the faculty members involved and the supporting departments to write a plan that includes specific courses.
 It is assumed that the plan will include course offerings from at least two academic departments.
 The plan must include all of the courses that will be taken as part of the degree, both general education courses and those in the individualized major.
 At least one half of the major must be at the 300 and 400 level.
 The plan should include a semester by semester list of courses.

-When the plan is complete, it should be submitted in writing to the Assistant Dean of Undergraduate Programs for final approval.
-Once the plan is approved, any changes must be submitted in writing to the Assistant Dean of Undergraduate Programs for approval.
+When the plan is complete, it should be submitted in writing to the Dean for final approval.
+If more than one Area is represented, only one Dean's signature is required.
+Once the plan is approved, any changes must be submitted in writing for approval.

 The College of Saint Elizabeth, in accordance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act, provides eligible students with documented disabilities equal educational opportunities and participation.
 The College is committed to insuring that no qualified person be excluded from participation in any College program or activity, be denied the benefits of any College program or activity, or otherwise be subjected to discrimination with regard to any College program or employment, access to facilities, student programs, activities and services.